jpfutalef/DynamicStochasticElectricVRP/README.md

 ### The ``main.py`` file

-``main.py`` can be used to run the operational stages independently (you run the stages manually) or in a single execution (the script automatically runs pre-operation, and then, online).
+``main.py`` can be used to run the operational stages. independently
+(you run the stages manually) or in a single execution (the script automatically runs pre-operation, and then, online).
 For the last case, the script detects if the pre-operation was run in the past.
 If so,